I'm a bit late to the party but better late than never! You've already missed your chance to see the

 The breezeway between the pantry and garage is the actual front door which anyone would naturally use.
 The bench is a good idea - take off those muddy boots, set down your bag to find your keys, etc.

-The 2 rocking chairs remind me of that Jerome Kern song I love 'the folks who live on the hill'.
+The 2 rocking chairs remind me of that Jerome Kern song I love

 That long bank of windows above to the right of the breezeway are above the kitchen sink, with the library located to the far right.